fauzxan/Reliable-Data-Transfer/README.md

 ### Receiver side
-1. Packet with sequence number in [rcv_base, rcv_base+N-1]is correctly
+1. **Packet with sequence number in [rcv_base, rcv_base+N-1]is correctly
-received.
-In this case, the received packet falls within the receiver’s window and a selective ACK packet is returned to the sender.
-If the packet was not previously received, it is bu!ered.
-If this packet has a sequence number equal to the base of the receive window (rcv_base in Figure 3.22), then this packet, and any previously bu!ered and consecutively numbered (beginning with rcv_base) packets are delivered to the upper layer.
+received.** In this case, the received packet falls within the receiver’s window and a selective ACK packet is returned to the sender.
+If the packet was not previously received, it is buffered.
+If this packet has a sequence number equal to the base of the receive window, then this packet, and any previously buffered and consecutively numbered (beginning with rcv_base) packets are delivered to the upper layer.
 The receive window is then moved forward by the number of packets delivered to the upper layer.
-As an example, consider Figure 3.26.
-When a packet with a sequence number of rcv_base=2 is received, it and packets 3, 4, and 5 can be delivered to the upper layer.

 ```python3
 # This method also falls within the function: handle_arrival_msg()